How to safely respond to a Suicidal Post on Social Media09/05/2022

-Reacting to a social media post can help save a life
+Reacting appropriately to a social media post can help save a life

 If you saw a social media post suggesting thoughts of suicide or self harm, would you know how to respond?
-What if it was posted by someone you don’t know personally?
+What would you do if it's a friend or what if it's posted by someone you don’t know personally?

 We all spend a lot of time on social media these days.
 And whilst most posts are harmless, often people discuss personal topics and show signs that all is not well.
 Although a lot of the content we come across is from people we’ve never met or have had little contact with, it doesn’t mean we can’t help those in need of support.
 The main social media platforms all have frameworks and processes in place to help you with this safely and appropriately.